sifferman/labs-with-cva6/labs/vm.md

 Notes:

 * *"Hart" means hardware thread, which is the same thing as a core.*
+* *Simulation time should take no longer than 1 mintue.*
 * *Sometimes the core randomly enters Debug mode.
+(Observe `TOP.ariane_testharness.i_ariane.i_cva6.debug_mode`).
 As long as the core returns to normal execution, you can ignore this.
 If the simulation never exits, then your code has a bug.*

 ### Lab Questions